eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ### [PBS in historical context](#pbs-in-historical-context)

-- **Pre-MEV-Geth Era:** Before MEV-Geth, there was a form of proposer-builder separation in the division of labor between a mining pool operator and the workers.
+- **Pre-MEV-Geth Era:** Before MEV-Geth, there was a form of PBS in the division of labor between a mining pool operator and the workers.
 The mining pool operator would construct the block body, and the workers would hash the block further.
 This division of labor also involved a commit-reveal scheme

 - **Before the Merge (Proof of Work Era):** The concept of PBS was more explicit in the MEV-Geth world, where a few large mining pools controlled a significant portion of the hash rate.
 MEV-Geth allowed searchers to send bundles to miners without worrying about the miners stealing them, as the miners' reputation was worth more than the potential gain from stealing the contents of the bundle.
 This interaction was simpler due to the fewer number of block producers.